Relativistic hyperpolarizabilities for atomic H, Li, and Be$^+$ systems: An alternative formula

-When an atom is exposed to a uniform external electric field, the energy levels of the system undergo Stark shifts.
-The leading term is the second-order Stark shift related to the dipole polarizability, and the second term is the fourth-order Stark shift related to the hyperpolarizability.
-The fourth-order Stark shift $\Delta E_4$ can be written as:
+When an atom is placed in an uniform external electric field, its energy levels change due to the influence of the field.
+Specifically, the energy at second-order in the electric field depends on the atomic dipole polarizability.
+The fourth-order shift depends on the atomic hyperpolarizability $\gamma$ and can be expressed in the form:

 where $\boldsymbol{\varepsilon}$ is the electric field strength, the coefficients $g_2(J,M_J)$ and $g_4(J,M_J)$ depend on the magnetic quantum number $M_J$,